nobledynamic/nobledynamic.github.io/content/posts/march_madness_1/index.md

 ### Creating an Experiment

-An Experiment can be created using the UI or directly from the Notebook.
-Using the UI, simply select Experiment from the **+ New** button, and choose a name.
+Using the UI, to create an Experiment simply select Experiment from the **+ New** button, and choose a name.

 (show UI creating an Experiment)